 — planning policy wales chapter 4.3.1

-The Community Development Plan will set out the village priorities in the things that affect our lives the most.
+The Community Development Plan sets out the village priorities in the things that affect our lives the most.
 Transport, housing and land development, sports and clubs and the environment.
-It will set policy plans based on the opinions of the people in the community.
+It sets policy Aims and Actions based on the opinions of the people in the community.